 Featured C+Ser: Somayya Ali Ibrahim

-If you read Somayya Ali Ibrahim’s (C+S ‘09) resume alone before applying to C+S, you’d be hard-pressed to imagine her working at NASA.
+If you read Somayya Ali Ibrahim’s (C+S ‘09) resume alone before applying to C+S, you’d be hard-pressed to imagine her working at the Center for Climate Systems Research, based at Columbia University’s Earth Institute and NASA’s Goddard Institute for Space Studies.
 After all, she wasn’t exactly your traditional C+S student, with degrees in pre-med and business administration.

 But C+S isn’t just looking for students that pre-fit the NASA mold.
 It’s looking for people who have a vision and are motivated to realize it.
 And Ali Ibrahim had plenty of both, wanting to focus her career on the true costs of climate change.